python/cpython/Doc/library/email.policy.rst

    to) :rfc:`5322`, :rfc:`2047`, and the current MIME RFCs.

    This policy adds new header parsing and folding algorithms.
-Instead of simple strings, headers are custom objects with custom attributes depending on the type of the field.
+Instead of simple strings, headers are ``str`` subclasses with attributes that depend on the type of the field.
 The parsing and folding algorithm fully implement :rfc:`2047` and :rfc:`5322`.